phoenixnap/drive-encryption-bmc/README.md

 ## Pre-Setup EMP

+[Provision and secure tokens](https://phoenixnap.com/kb/provision-secure-tokens-secrets-emp) using the phoenixNAP EMP platform.

 1. Create **Group**.
 2. Add **New App** to the group.
 3. Copy the **UUID** of the App.
-4. SSH into the BMC server and provide the identity file.
+4. [SSH into the BMC](https://phoenixnap.com/kb/bmc-remote-console) server and provide the identity file.
 For example:
 ```
 ssh -i .ssh/id_rsa ubuntu@123.456.789
 ```